 - 2 wedges of orange

-Place the fruit in the bottom of a shaker, add the sugar and muddle, then add the sherry and a scoop of ice.
+Place the fruit in the bottom of a shaker, add the Agave syrup and muddle, then add the sherry and a scoop of ice.
 Shake and double strain into a goblet filled with crushed ice.
-Garnish with a slice of pineapple, orange and berry.
+Garnish with berries a mint leaf and a sprinkling of icing sugar.